skuplax/rodrigo_radio/README.md

     python3-pip
 ```

+**Note:** yt-dlp is required for mpv to play YouTube URLs (mpv uses it internally).
+However, we use fast RSS feeds (~100-200ms) for channel video discovery instead of calling yt-dlp directly (which took 5-11 seconds).

 **Note:** `raspotify` is required for Spotify sources.
 It will be installed automatically (see Spotify Setup section below).

 ### Python Packages